Frequently Asked Quilting Questions:

 I do estimates for specific sizes – Just email me.
 Marcia@craftysewing.com

-I am very blessed to be able quilt full time 5 days a week.
+I am very blessed to be able quilt full time.
 I love my job!

 This is what I do:

 I handle your quilt with tender loving care.

 I press the top and the back again before I quilt it.

 Along with you, we choose the perfect design and thread color and batting.